Solo Leveling Ending Explained

 Credit: D&C Media

-At this point, an additional fight with Jin-Woo in it would lower the stakes, rather than raise them.
+At this point, an additional fight with Jin-Woo in it would possibly lower the stakes, rather than raise them.

 The lack of action in the final chapter of the manhwa can mean that the fact of Jin-Woo’s – and humanity’s – victory is far more important than the way it was achieved.